Apple has a facial-recognition feature that's exclusive to the iPhone X.

 Yes, Face ID also works with third-party apps, such as Mint, One Password, and E-trade.

 Apple said it worked hard to ensure Face ID can't be spoofed by things, like photographs.
 It even worked with professional mask-makers and make-up artists in Hollywood to train its neural networks and thus protect Face ID against those sort of bypass attempts.
 Your face data is also protected by a secure enclave in the A11 Bionic chip, and all the processing is done on the chip.

 That means your face data is not sent to a server.
 Face ID also requires your attention to unlock, so if your eyes are closed, or if you're looking away, it's not going to unlock.
 According to Apple, the chances of someone being able to unlock your iPhone X using Face ID is one in one million - an improvement over Touch ID, which Apple claimed has a false-positive rating of one in 50,000.

 That statistic is lowered if you have a twin, so you will really need to set up a passcode in that instance.

 What if someone steals your iPhone X?

-According to Apple's software engineering chief, Craig Federighi, who recently replied to an email from developer Keith Krimbel, who asked Federighi what would stop a thief from taking someone's iPhone X, then pointing it at their face, and running off with the unlocked device, Apple made sure there were two mitigiations in place: "If you don't stare at the phone, it won't unlock," he said.
+According to Apple's software engineering chief, Craig Federighi - who notably replied to an email from a developer, Keith Krimbel, who asked the company what would stop a thief from taking someone's iPhone X, then pointing it at their face, and running off with the unlocked device - Apple made sure there were two mitigations in place: "If you don't stare at the phone, it won't unlock," he said.

 "Also, if you grip the buttons on both sides of the phone when [you] hand it over, it will temporarily disable Face ID," Federighi explained.
 So, squeezing the buttons on both sides of iPhone X disables Face ID.